-Continue to implement the Adoption of a parks level of service (LOS) and a Parks Master Plan to address park maintenance and amenities, new park and open space areas, and guide recreational activities.
+Continue to update and implement the Parks Master Plan to address park maintenance and amenities, new park and recreation areas, and guide provision of recreational activities.

-Evaluation Measure #1: Annual inventory of parkland resources and amenities.
+Evaluation Measure #1: Annual inventory of public and private parkland resources and amenities.

-Evaluation Measure #2: Update of the Preparation of a Parks Master Plan by December 2016 2007.
+Evaluation Measure #2: Completion of the next update of the Parks Master Plan by March 2023.